shivasai45/Retail_sales/README.md

 FROM RETAIL
 GROUP BY CATEGORY;
 ```
-### Q4: Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.
+### Q4: Find the average age of customers who purchased items from the 'Beauty' category.

 ```sql
 SELECT